awwaiid/thelackthereof/content/Evolveability.md

 updatedAt: 2009-08-02T16:56-04:00
 ---

-Litterally, the measure of how evolveable a genetic programming system is.
+Literally, the measure of how evolveable a genetic programming system is.

 So then comes the question -- what is this?